dasGringuen/assetto_corsa_gym/linux-setup-outline.md

 ### **1.4 Initiate Assetto Corsa**
 Start Assetto Corsa, and expect to wait about 3 to 5 minutes for Proton to install and initialize.
 If the program crashes, start Steam from the command line.
 The installation details of Proton will be displayed when Assetto Corsa is running.
 A quick fix for Proton crashes is to switch to a different version.

-On some systems, the Assetto Corsa main screen worked, but the race would not start.
+**Note**: On some systems, the Assetto Corsa main screen worked, but the race would not start.
 Switching to GE-Proton9-26 resolved the issue.

 ## **2. Content Manager Installation**
 ### **2.1 Download Content Manager**